QQQQQQBY/BotInfluence/DisseminationNetwork/README.md

 - In order to ensure the controllability and scalability of the experiment, we control the proportion of the number of bots and the number of ordinary users connected to each bot through hyperparameter settings.

-**Executation Script**: Execution `python Generate_Mbot.py` can generate human-like attributes for malicious bots and you can modulate the parameters in the `config.yaml` to control the number of bots.
+**Executation Script**: Execution `python Generate_Mbot.py` and `python generate_lbot.py` can generate human-like attributes for malicious and legitimate bots and you can modulate the parameters in the `config.yaml` to control the number of M/Lbots.

-**Executation Script**: Execution `python Concat_Human_Bots.py` can concatenate the human and bot attributes.
+**Executation Script**: Execution `python Concat_MBot_Human_LBot.py` can concatenate the human and bot attributes.

-**Executation Script**: Execution `python construct_network.py` can generate the dissemination network including bots and humans.
+**Executation Script**: Execution `python GenerateMLNetwork.py` can generate the dissemination network including bots and humans.